ros-navigation/navigation2/nav2_theta_star_planner/README.md

       w_traversal_cost: 2.0
       w_heuristic_cost: 1.0
 ```
-Do note that the `global_costmap`'s `inflation_layer` values recommended for the above values of the parameter are - `cost_scaling_factor:4.0`, `inflation_radius: 5.5`

 ## Usage Notes

 ### Tuning the Parameters
 Before starting off, do note that the costmap_cost(curr,neigh) component after being operated (ie before being multiplied to its parameter and being substituted in g(init_rclcpp)) varies from 0 to 1.

 This planner uses the costs associated with each cell from the `global_costmap` as a measure of the point's proximity to the obstacles.
 Providing a gentle potential field that covers the entirety of the region (thus leading to only small pocket like regions of cost = 0) is recommended in order to achieve paths that pass through the middle of the spaces.
-A good starting point could be to set the `inflation_layer`'s parameters as - `cost_scaling_factor:10.0`, `inflation_radius: 5.5` and then to decrease the value of `cost_scaling_factor` to achieve the said potential field.
+A good starting point could be to set the `inflation_layer`'s parameters as - `cost_scaling_factor: 10.0`, `inflation_radius: 5.5` and then decrease the value of `cost_scaling_factor` to achieve the said potential field.

 Providing a gentle potential field over the region allows the planner to exchange the increase in path lengths for a decrease in the accumulated traversal cost, thus leading to an increase in the distance from the obstacles.
 This around a corner allows for naturally smoothing the turns and removes the requirement for an external path smoother.

-In order to achieve paths that stay in the middle of the spaces set `w_traversal_cost` at a higher value than `w_euc_cost`.
-To begin with, you can set the parameters to its default values and then increase the value of `w_traversal_cost` which, if required can be accompanied with a decrease in `w_euc_cost` to allow for an increase in the path length thus letting the path to settle in the middle regions of the spaces with lower costs on the costmap.
+To begin with, you can set the parameters to its default values and then try increasing the value of `w_traversal_cost` to achieve those middling paths, but this would adversly make the paths less taut.
+So it is recommend ed that you simultaneously tune the value of `w_euc_cost`.
+Increasing `w_euc_cost` increases the tautness of the path, which leads to more straight line like paths (any-angled paths).
+Do note that the query time from the planner would increase for higher values of `w_traversal_cost` as more nodes would have to be expanded to lower the cost of the path, to counteract this you may also try setting `w_euc_cost` to a higher value and check if it reduces the query time.

+Usually set `w_heuristic_cost` at the same value as `w_euc_cost` or 1.0 (whichever is lower).
+Though as a last resort you may increase the value of `w_heuristic_cost` to speed up the planning process, this is not recommended as it might not always lead to shorter query times, but would definitely give you sub optimal paths

+Also note that changes to `w_traversal_cost` might cause slow downs, in case the number of node expanisions increase thus tuning it along with `w_euc_cost` is the way to go to.

 While tuning the planner's parameters you can also change the `inflation_layer`'s parameters (of the global costmap) to tune the behavior of the paths.

 ### Path Smoothing
 Because of how the cost function works, the output path has a natural tendency to form smooth curves around corners, though the smoothness of the path depends on how wide the turn is, and the number of cells in that turn.